 Taking care of your mental and emotional health can be one of the most rewarding things you can do for yourself.
 You have the capacity to make it through the challenges that may arise.
 Reaching out for help is the first step to finding the healing that you are looking for.

 I bring an attachment based, emotion focused, experiential approach as the main way to work with clients.
 Specifically, I use Emotion Focused Therapy for couples (EFT) approach and Accelerated Experiential Dynamic Psychotherapy (AEDP) in my therapy work, both of which have been shown to be highly effective approaches to therapy.
 Being able to connect with our emotional/relational self to work through the pains and traumas that we have experienced with a well trained, caring therapist can help undo the hurt that many of us live with today.
-It is my goal that you experience me as an empathetic, non-judgmental person that provides you with the insight and care that you have needed.
+It is my goal that you experience me as an empathetic, non-judgmental person that provides you with the insight and care that you need.

 I am trained in Level 1 of AEDP (Accelerated Experiential Dynamic Psychotherapy).
 If you want to learn more about AEPD, click here.
 The brief explanation is that AEDP is a form of therapy that is a relational and experiential approach which seeks to create healing emotional experiences for the client.
 Some people might think about therapy as someone asking you about your relationship with your parents or something similar.
 AEDP is different in several ways, but here is an excerpt from the blog of writer and therapist Hilary Jacobs-Hendel that explains what is different about AEDP from some other forms of therapy: